alfredAnalytics/PowerBI-/README.md

 # Data Professional Survey Breakdown

-This analaysis aimed to address four key inquiries: determining the average salary within specific data-related roles, identifying the tools commonly utilized by data professionals, how easy to break into the data field, and evaluating job satisfaction and work-life balance among respondents.
+This analysis aimed to address four key inquiries: determining the average salary within specific data-related roles, identifying the tools commonly utilized by data professionals, how easy to break into the data field, and evaluating job satisfaction and work-life balance among respondents.
 The visualizations were constructed using Power BI.

 DATA CLEANSING AND PREPROCESSING